A Review of "Cowboys from Hell": The Best Album of Pantera's Career

 Cowboys From Hell is the album in which Phil Anselmo delivers his best vocal performance with these high-pitched falsetto vocal shrieks.

 Cowboys from Hell: the Songs Cemetery Gates Through Shattered

 Next is one of the most classic songs in the history of heavy metal.
 It is called Cemetery Gates and features some of the most passionate falsetto style vocals by Anselmo.
 He has one of the most powerful vocal ranges that I have heard, perhaps even higher than that of Eduard Hovinga of the band Elegy.
 After the very strong song Domination, Shattered features Anselmo’s voice going even higher as he can scream loud enough to shatter glass!

 Favorite song on Cowboys from Hell

 What is your favorite song on the album Cowboys from Hell?

-The song called Message in Blood
+The Songs Clash With Reality and Message in Blood

 Rate Pantera's Cowboys From Hell